Gift Guides

 - A second version of something he already owns and likes.
 A new wallet, watch, or bag competes with a decision he already made.

 - Stereotype luxury.
-Generic cologne, "executive" desk toys, branded leather he did not choose.
+Generic cologne, executive desk toys, branded leather he did not choose.
 Expensive does not cancel out impersonal.

 - Clothing you are not sure fits.
 Fit and cut are personal.
 Getting it wrong creates an errand, not a thrill.